I Want You to Be My Baby

 "I Want You to Be My Baby" is a jump blues song written by Jon Hendricks for Louis Jordan whose recording, made on May 28, 1953, was released that autumn.

-In the summer of 1955 "I Want You to Be My Baby" was remade as the debut disc by comedy musical act Lillian Briggs, resulting in an expedient cover version by veteran vocalist Georgia Gibbs.
-Producers Hugo & Luigi had Gibbs fly in from her Massachusetts home to New York City on Wednesday 3 August 1955 to cut "I Want You to Be My Baby" that same afternoon.
+In the summer of 1955, "I Want You to Be My Baby" was remade as the debut disc by Lillian Briggs, resulting in an expedient cover version by veteran vocalist Georgia Gibbs.
+Producers Hugo & Luigi had Gibbs fly in from her Massachusetts home to New York City in August 1955 to cut "I Want You to Be My Baby" that same afternoon.
 New York City disc jockeys were provided with acetates of the Gibbs' version by the following morning with regular jockey copies being shipped out Friday 5 August 1955.
 Neither version of the song would reach the Top Ten.
-Gibbs' version had the higher chart peak at #14 but it was the rough voiced Briggs - whose version peaked at #18 - who had the million seller.
+Gibbs' version had the higher chart peak at #14 but it was the rough voiced Briggs, whose version peaked at #18 and sold over a million discs.